makzjj/testing/README.md

 # IPQC Software

-PC application for In-Process Quality Control (IPQC).
-This repository contains a PyQt6 desktop application used to configure, validate, and test ML2.0 robotic controller nodes over a proprietary CAN-over-UART communication path.
+IPQC is a Windows desktop application for In-Process Quality Control of ML2.0 robotic controller nodes.
+It is used to configure, validate, program, test, and diagnose robot nodes over a proprietary CAN-over-UART link.

----

 ## Project Overview

-The deployed system is:
+The system context is:

 ```text
 Robot